finnreddington/Deep_Learning_and_Acoustic_Indices/README.md

 ## In Python, calculate indices and deep-learning features:

-Following the analysis by Williams et al. (2024)
+Following the analysis by [Williams et al. (2024)](https://github.com/BenUCL/Reef-acoustics-and-AI).

 The following scripts were altered to read differently labelled data; otherwise, the model is identical to Williams et al. (2024):